 - Click Save

-- Adding endpoints to a group in done via the Groups tab
+- Adding endpoints to a group is done via Endpoints > Groups page

 - The Search bar at the top left corner will enable you to search by group name.